tldr-pages/tldr/pages/common/docker-update.md

 `docker update --restart={{always|no|on-failure|unless-stopped}} {{container_name}}`

-- Update the policy to restart up to three times a specific container when it exits with a non-zero exit status:
+- Update the policy to restart up to three times a specific container when it exits with non-zero exit status:

 `docker update --restart=on-failure:3 {{container_name}}`